yusha1439/motion/motion-docs/MasternodeInstallScript.md

 For a guide of how to use putty to connect to a vps please use: Digital ocean Other Use SSH to Log into your VPS
 We need to install some dependencies.
-Please copy, paste and hit enter: apt-get update;apt-get upgrade; apt-get install nano software-properties-common git wget -y;
+Please copy, paste and hit enter: apt-get update;apt-get upgrade; apt-get install nano software-properties-common git wget systemd -y;

 Now Copy command into the VPS command line and hit enter: wget https://raw.githubusercontent.com/motioncrypto/motion/master/contrib/masternodeinstall.sh && chmod +x masternodeinstall.sh && ./masternodeinstall.sh